 Measurable Goals / Expected Results: Track the number of calls and emails received through the hotline number.
 Increase the public knowledge and awareness of issues regarding stormwater runoff from construction sites.

-Annual Report Achievements/Notes: Three notifications were reported through the pollution hotline.
+Annual Report Achievements/Notes: See BMP 3.1.7 for notifications of possible illicit discharges were reported through the pollution hotline.